robertmuth/Cwerg/FrontEndDocs/ast.md

 ### ValVoid (void_val)
 Only value inhabiting the `TypeVoid` type

-    It can be used to model *null* in nullable pointers via a sum type.
+    It can be used to model *null* in nullable pointers via a union type.

 Fields: